Hands-On Fundraising

 This method works for any PayPal account, as long as you use the email address that is registered to your nonprofit’s PayPal account (usually this is the same email you use to log in).

 Now, when a prospective donor clicks “Donate with Paypal” or “Donate with Card,” she enters your checkout and funds go directly into your PayPal account, just as if she clicked a donate button.
 This method doesn’t require any special scripts.
-You don’t even need to log into PayPal to set up website button.
+You don’t even need to log into PayPal to set up a website button.

 UPDATE: PayPal is now offering a mobile recurring donations option.

 Eric Bryant is a social entrepreneur who has been building telephony and SMS applications since 2008.
 He started Gnosis Media Group (GMG) in 2008, a communications consultancy whose first successful product was a text-to-donate application for nonprofits.
 In 2015, GMG was awarded the distinction of “Tech Company to Watch” by the Connecticut Technology Council.
-The following year, GMG was accepted into the award-winning ReSET Social Impact Accelerator, a nonprofit business incubator and later received significant funding from Backstage Capital, a Los Angeles venture capital fund.
+The following year, GMG was accepted into the award-winning ReSET Social Impact Accelerator, a nonprofit business incubator, and later received significant funding from Backstage Capital, a Los Angeles venture capital fund.
 When he’s not coding, Eric enjoys power naps, reading philosophy, playing chess, and bowling.

 Thanks, Mary.
 This is super helpful for my small shop subscribers and students.
 I used to dissuade nonprofits from using PayPal, but PayPal has adapted and is one of the most inexpensive solutions out there for smaller organizations (along with Stripe).